 It is worthwhile to check if an insurance provider is a member of the Association of British Insurers.

 Insurance brokers and advisers are regulated by the Financial Conduct Authority (FCA) and you should make sure that your adviser has FCA authorisation.
 Check that an insurance broker is regulated by the FCA .

 Premiums could rise at any time, so taking steps to reduce the likelihood of a claim by managing risks is an important way to keep costs down.
-Read managing the risks in your business and set up a health and safety management system.
+Read health and safety risk assessment and set up a health and safety management system.